bovulpes/MFT-MUON-Hackathon/README.md

   AliRoot Core   /home/vulpescu/alice/aliroot/opt/aliroot/feature-itsmft/inst
 ```

-8) repeat 5) if you want to open other terminals inside the same container; at
+8) repeat point 5. if you want to open other terminals inside the same
-the end, when you don't need it anymore, stop end remove it
+container; at the end, when you don't need it anymore, stop end remove it

 ```bash
 docker stop aliroot